mrsilver76/listporter/README.md

 7. Once Plex Playlist Updater has finished running, the pop-up window will close automatically.

 ### Why do I see a warning that some items failed to match the Plex database?
 This warning appears when ListPorter can’t link some playlist items to Plex tracks because their file paths don’t align closely enough.
-Although ListPorter uses automatic fuzzy matching (assuming the path ends `artist/album/track`) it will fail if these components differ substantially or are absent.
+Although ListPorter uses automatic fuzzy matching (assuming the path ends `artist/album/track` or `artist\album\track`) it will fail if these components differ substantially or are absent.

 In the situation where fuzzy matching is not working, you can use `--find`, `--replace`, `--unix`, `--windows` and `--base-path` to help rewrite your playlist tracks into a path that Plex can recognise.